bbauska/ibm-intermediate-web-dev/README.md

 -   Describe Chrome DevTools and its various panels, and

--   Determine how to access some of the panels\' features.
+-   Determine how to access some of the panels&apos; features.
 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>